-- Fair presentation: Reflect the technical review activities, findings, opinions and conclusions truthfully and accurately.
-Report significant obstacles encountered during the technical review and unresolved diverging opinions between the technical review team.
-This is also related to the principle of basing technical review conclusions on verifiable evidence (see evidence-based approach below). - Due professional care: Apply diligence and judgment in the technical review.
-Technical reviewers exercise care in accordance with the importance of the task they perform and the confidence placed in them by users and other interested parties.
-Having the necessary competence is an important factor in practicing due care.
-Technical reviewers should be aware of the potential consequences of their activities and the technical review results and treat the user and the whole technical review process with respect and deep sense of duty. - Independence: Remain independent from the user to ensure the technical review is impartial.
-Objectivity in the technical review opinion presumes independence on behalf of every individual in the technical review team.
-Individuals should be independent of the policy undergoing technical review and be free from bias, conflict of interest and undue influence (see Section 6.3 for more on conflicts of interest). - Evidence-based approach: Use a rational method for reaching reliable and reproducible technical review conclusions in a systematic process.
+- Ethical conduct.
+Demonstrate ethical conduct through trust, integrity, confidentiality and discretion throughout the technical review process.
+The user has to trust the technical reviewer's conclusions because they are not always witnessing all technical review activities.
+Within the technical reviewer's organization, any reviewer of the technical review team's work needs trust in the team's work since they cannot check whether all the findings presented in the technical review report are correct. - Fair presentation.
+Reflect the technical review activities, findings, opinions and conclusions truthfully and accurately.
+Report significant obstacles encountered during the technical review and unresolved diverging opinions between members of the technical review team.
+This is also related to the principle of basing technical review conclusions on verifiable evidence (see "Evidence-based approach", below). - Due professional care.
+Apply diligence and judgment in the technical review.
+Technical reviewers exercise care in accordance with the importance of the task they perform, and the confidence placed in them by users and other interested parties.
+Having the necessary competence is an important factor in practising due care.
+Technical reviewers should be aware of the potential consequences of their activities and the technical review results, and treat the user and the whole technical review process with respect and a deep sense of duty. - Independence.
+Remain independent from the user to ensure that the technical review is impartial.
+An objective opinion from the technical review presumes independence of every individual in the technical review team.
+Individuals should be independent of the policy undergoing technical review,

+- and free from bias, conflict of interest and undue influence (see Section 6.3 for more information on conflict of interest). - Evidence-based approach.
+Use a rational method for reaching reliable and reproducible technical review conclusions in a systematic process.
 Verifiable evidence is empirical and objectively interpreted.
 At the same time, it should be kept in mind and communicated to the user that evidence used in a technical review can only be based on samples of the information available, since a technical review event is conducted during a finite period of time and with finite resources.

-These principles apply equally to first-, second- or third-party technical review.
-However, the type of technical review will by its very nature have an effect on the level of independence, as discussed in Chapter 5.
+These principles apply equally to first-, second- and third-party technical review.
+However, the type of technical review will affect the level of independence, as discussed in Chapter 5.

-Consistent with the guidelines for ICA, the review process should be conducted in a manner that is non-intrusive, non-punitive and respectful of national sovereignty.6 The principles laid out above can help to ensure that technical reviewers maintain sensitivity to these concerns.
+Consistent with the guidelines for ICA, the review process should be conducted in a manner that is non-intrusive, non-punitive and respectful of national sovereignty.
+11 The principles above can help to ensure that technical reviewers maintain sensitivity to these concerns.